sanjayalwani/cli_wordle/README.md

 ## How do I run this?

-Run `make setup` for the database to get set up, only do this once.
+To create the executable simply run `make`, the program is saved at `./main`.

-If you want to change the application, run `make` to build the application again.
+To create the words database, run `make setup` for the database to get set up.
+You'll find it saved in `.words.db`.

 Requires `sqlite3` to be installed on your system.